yogijonasson/AI-Summer-School-2025/README.md

 ### 🧩 AI Project Management & Use Case Design (Data Challenge)

 As part of the challenge, we were tasked with **managing and delivering an end-to-end AI project** in under one day.
-The goal was to apply both theoretical and practical AI project management principles to a realistic industrial use case.
+In groups of 3-5 students, the goal was to apply both theoretical and practical AI project management principles to a realistic industrial use case.

 #### 🔄 AI Project Management Phases (Applied in Our Challenge)